IncQueryLabs/incquery-server-jupyter/README.md

 Specifying `install -e` will install these pip packages in "editable" mode, similarly to `conda develop`.

+Note that since we rely on `conda` packaging by default, the dependencies may have to be installed manually in case of using `pip`.

 ### Additional dependencies

 The demo notebook uses `ploty` and `cufflinks` to demonstrate possible applications of the client extensions package.
 It is not recommended to install `cufflinks-py` using conda, as conda-forge seems to host an obsolete version not compatible with the demo; simply issue `pip install cufflinks` from the Anaconda console instead.

+The direct connection to the MMS server additionally requires the installation of `mms-python-client`.

 ## Running the notebook